DeepRegNet/DeepReg/docs/source/docs/configuration.md

 prediction configuration is specified in a `yaml` file.
 The configuration file contains two sections, `dataset` and `train`.
 Within `dataset` one specifies the data file formas, sizes, as well as the data loader to use.
-The `train` section specifies parameters related to the neural network. `yaml` files are used as they can be easily generated from basic Python dictionary structures.
+The `train` section specifies parameters related to the neural network.

 ## Dataset section